lianzxh/BakeBase-Relational-Database/README.md

 BakeBase is a mini relational database that aims to manage the products, customers, orders, and ingredients of a bakery shop.
 The objectives of the BakeBase system are to streamline bakery operations, manage stock records, generate sales reports, and enhance management decision making.

-This database system was created as a final project at the University of Michigan-Dearborn CIS 421 - Database Management Systems Fall'24 course.
-The goal of this project was to design a fully functioning relational database...
+This database system was created as a final project at the **University of Michigan-Dearborn CIS 421 - Database Management Systems Fall'24** course.
+The goal of this case study was to design and implement a fully functional relational database.
+BakeBase demonstrates the core concepts of database design.

+- Conceptual Modeling (ER Diagrams)
+- Relational Modeling & Normalization
+- Schema Creation
+- Data Population
+- Query Design

-# Documentation
+## 📑 Documentation

 This repository includes all code, documentation, reports, and diagrams use throughout the design process.
 - [Project Plan](/docs/Project%20Plan.pdf)